-The first policy brief (published in May 2021) delves into external quality assurance frameworks and their alignment with the ESG.
+The policy brief (published in May 2021) delves into external quality assurance frameworks and their alignment with the ESG.

 - Legal frameworks for quality assurance (QA) and their alignment with the ESG